 No intermediary servers are used.
 Bee smartly caches, polls and fetches deltas directly via your server’s API.

 Your Mac is the only computer connecting to your server.

 When you enter your authentication credentials in Bee, they are securely stored in your Mac’s Keychain locally.

 Each service that Bee supports has different requirements for authentication due to differing APIs.

-Bee stores your username and password securely in your Mac's Keychain.
-Bee uses the JIRA REST API to maintain a cookie-based session.
-This provides ease of use when setting up Bee to work with your server, and also maintains a reliable, always logged-on connection to your JIRA server.
+Bee stores your username and password securely in your Mac’s Keychain.
+Bee uses the JIRA REST API to maintain a cookie-based session (similar to your web browser).
 Your session is automatically managed by Bee and renewed whenever needed, transparently.

 Bee retrieves an OAuth token from GitHub when it first authenticates with your server and then stores this securely in your Mac’s Keychain.
 Your password is not stored.